-Work Experience opportunities exist for students at the Open Academy in Years 10 to 13.
+Work Experience opportunities exist for students at the Open Academy in Years 10 and 12.
 Work Experience for Year 10 currently takes place over a week in the month of July.
 The students are fully prepared through an induction process and the experience is formally recorded in a Work Experience journal.
 All students will receive work experience at this time, and followed up by a post work experience review held during an extended tutor period.

-All KS4 and KS5 work experience is administered and sanctioned through the Careers Co-ordinator in collaboration with the Norfolk County Council WEX team.
+All KS4 and KS5 work experience is administered and sanctioned through the Careers Co-ordinator and administered through the Unifrog Placements Tool.